-PGGC History Books are at the Charlottle County History Society.
-A newly hired archiviest will be working on getting them online for us all to share.
+Punta Gorda Garden Club History Books are located at the Charlotte County History Society.
+A newly hired archivist is working on getting the books online for all to see.

-Please scroll down to see some photos and enjoy a newspaper artical written by Elise Haymans in 1975. – Carolyn Honour Webmaster
+Scroll to the bottom to see some photos and enjoy a newspaper article written by former member Elise Haymans in 1975. – Carolyn Honour former Webmaster

-In celebration of Charlotte Counties Centennial Mary Yeomans has provided the following history of PGGC.
+In celebration of Charlotte Counties Centennial in 2021 member Mary Yeomans provided the following history on the Punta Gorda Garden Club.

 Punta Gorda Garden Club

-Beautification of the community is accomplished in a number of ways.
-Several public gardens have been designed and planted by club members, including the Quiet Garden at the Woman’s Club on Sullivan St., the Heritage Garden at History Park, and the Elise Haymans Butterfly Garden in Charlotte Harbor Environmental Center.
-Members of the club have worked weekly for years on garden maintenance at these and other public gardens located in the community such as the old Punta Gorda Library, Laishley Park, and more recently, the Peace River Botanical and Sculpture Gardens.
-Plants have been installed at all of these gardens along with the Blanchard House Museum and many Habitat for Humanity homes.
+Beautification of the community is accomplished in several ways.
+Various public gardens have been designed and planted by club members, including the Quiet Garden at the Woman’s Club on Sullivan Street, the Heritage Garden at the History Park, and the Elise Haymans Butterfly Garden at the Charlotte Harbor Environmental Center.
+Members of the club have worked weekly for years on garden maintenance at these, and other public gardens located in the community such as the old Punta Gorda Library, Laishley Park, and more recently, the Peace River Botanical and Sculpture Gardens.
+Plants have been installed at all these gardens along with the Blanchard House Museum and many Habitat for Humanity homes.
 The club’s most recent effort is a partnership with TEAM Punta Gorda in the America in Bloom project in downtown Punta Gorda in which consultants advise on ways to beautify the city.
 Planters have been and will continue to be installed and maintained.

 Flower shows have been held over the years with the first taking place in 1951 at the Woman’s Club on Sullivan Street.
 In 1959 the show spanned two days – 3:30 – 10:00 pm March 5 and Friday, March 6 from 11:00 am to 9:00 pm!
 The suggested donation was 50 cents.
 Recently the Flower Shows have been held in Lenox Hall at the First United Methodist Church for one day from 1:00 until 4:00 and no donations are collected.
 The public is invited after the judging has concluded.
 Times have certainly changed!